Where is subsea welding headed? Future trends and challenges

 What is subsea welding?

 Subsea welding, also known as hyperbaric welding, refers to the process of welding at elevated pressures, typically underwater.
-There are two main types: wet welding, which is performed directly in the water, and dry welding, which is performed in a dry environment created by a hyperbaric chamber.
+There are two main types of underwater welding: wet welding, which is performed directly in the water, and dry welding, which is performed in a dry environment created by a hyperbaric chamber.

 Dry welding involves creating a temporary dry enclosure around the welding area using a specially designed habitat or hyperbaric chamber to balance the external water pressure, preventing water from flooding the workspace.
 This method allows welders to work in conditions similar to conventional onshore welding.
 However, the complexity and cost of installing the dry enclosure limit its practical application to large-scale projects or critical repairs.